p00ya/qmk_firmware/keyboards/ergodox_ez/keymaps/p00ya_dvorak/readme.md

 All the alpha-numeric keys are on the Base Layer, with some missing symbols are on the Coding Layer.
 There are also convenience layers for the numpad, dirpad (10)

 1. Numpad: on the right hand, with `num 5` where `N` is on the base layer.
 2. Dirpad: on the right hand, with `⌦` where `H` is on the base layer).
-Also places mousekeys on the left hand in an `ESDF`-style configuration.
+Moves the arrow keys to the bottom right, and adds in the right-hand `control` and `alt` modifiers.
 4. Coding: activated by holding the left `space` key; adds many of the missing pinky keys onto the right hand, including `{}[]()=+\|`, and applies a shift modifier to the number keys (for `!@#` etc.).
+Left-hand modifiers are duplicated onto the home row since the thumb is needed for the layer.
 5. Steno: "QWERTY" layout for stenography (e.g. Plover), but with pinky keys shifted down a row and thumb keys on the actual thumb cluster.
 Also activates NKRO.
 6. Function: function keys on the top row, media keys below them, and Apple `fn`-modified equivalents for some other keys.
-Also shows num/scroll/caps lock status via LED brightness.
+Also shows num/scroll/caps lock and NKRO status via LED brightness.

 ## Download